buahaha/django-eveuniverse/README.md

 ## Overview

-*django-eveuniverse* is a foundation app meant to help speed up the development of Django apps that are using data from ESI.
-It provides all Eve classes from the Universe category in ESI as Django models, including all relationships between then, ready to be used in your project.
-Furthermore, all Eve models have an on-demand loading mechanism with database caching that will load eve objects from ESI as needed.
+*django-eveuniverse* is a foundation app meant to help speed up the development of Eve Online apps with Django and ESI.
+It provides all classic "static" Eve classes as Django models, including all relationships, ready to be used in your project.
+Furthermore, all Eve models have an on-demand loading mechanism for fetching new objects from ESI.

 Here is an overview of the main features: